X

 People assume Nobunaga received The 16-leaf chrysanthemum from the Emperor’s family.
 It is one of the honorary crests.

 Eiraku Tsuho is a flag crest.
-At that time, most of the coins in circulation in Japan were imported ones from China, and the Eiraku Tsuho was one of them.
+At that time, most of the coins in circulation in Japan were imported from China, and the Eiraku Tsuho was one of them.

-People consider the Mumoji (no character) is derived from Zen Buddhism.
+People consider the Mumoji (no character) derived from Zen Buddhism.
 Uesugi Kenshin and Katakura Kagetsuna also used it as a banner crest.

 2. TOYOTOMI HIDEYOSHI (1537-1598): Samurai Kamon